NC State Education Scholars

-The NC State College of Education has established partnerships with several school districts to provide a $10,000 financial award to at least 10 students who graduate in December 2020 or May 2021 and teach for at least two years in districts facing teaching shortages.
-As part of the NC State Education Scholars program, you will help create a pipeline of highly qualified teachers for school districts that most need teachers.Meet Our NC State Education Scholars
+The NC State College of Education has established partnerships with several school districts to provide a $10,000 financial award to students who teach for at least two years in districts facing teaching shortages.
+As part of the NC State Education Scholars program, you will help build a pipeline of highly qualified teachers for school districts that most need teachers.

 Why Be An NC State Education Scholar

-"I am excited to be an NC State Education Scholar because it provides me the opportunity to serve a rural community in the same area in which I grew up, which makes me feel like I am able to give back to those close to home.
-The NC State Education Scholars program will also allow me to make an impact on students in a rural area while preparing myself financially for the future."
+I am excited to be an NC State Education Scholar because it provides me the opportunity to serve a rural community in the same area in which I grew up, which makes me feel like I am able to give back to those close to home.
+The NC State Education Scholars program will also allow me to make an impact on students in a rural area while preparing myself financially for the future.

 – Jessica Taylor